abhi7114/NCERT-chatbot/README.md

 This project demonstrates the application of natural language processing and machine learning for creating intelligent chatbots that can provide information from educational resources.

-**To run this project in google colab, You just need to get your api_key and upload the pdfs.**
+**To run this project in google colab, You just need to get your api_key and upload the pdfs (For NCERT PDFs you can get them from their official website).If you want to use your pdf files, just update the pdf_files variable.**
 **Thank you for reading**